dfblue/dfblue.github.io/_posts/2019-09-24-deepfacelab-avatar-tutorial.md

 Great.
 But how do we use the Avatar model?

-# Using the Avatar model on DeepFaceLab overview
+# Quick overview

+This is the general process for creating an Avatar deepfake:

 - Source is the celebrity (10-20 mins)
 - Destination is the actor (controls the celebrity face)